ClarityCoders/AutoTube/README.md

     - REDDIT_CLIENT_ID="YourClientId"
     - REDDIT_USER_AGENT="<AppName-AppVersion>"
     - IMAGEMAGICK_BINARIES="C:\Program Files\ImageMagick-7.1.0-Q16-HDRI\magick.exe" (Change the path to your
-      installation to the convert.exe file.
+      installation to the magick.exe file.
 Check [moviepy on pypi](https://pypi.org/project/moviepy/) for more information)

 The `IMAGEMAGICK_BINARIES` environment variable is only needed if you're on Windows or on Ubuntu 16.04LTS